Madarammanasa/Madarammanasa/README.md

 # 👋 Hi there!
 I'm Madaram Manasa Reddy

 🎓 An aspiring Electronics and Communication Engineering (ECE) student passionate about embedded systems, circuit design, and creative tech solutions.
-Currently pursuing my B.Tech from JNTUH – graduating in 2025.
+Currently pursuing B.Tech from JNTUH – graduating in 2025.

 ---